Home Drugs Ozempic Ozempic vs Rybelsus

 Rybelsus and Ozempic carry FDA box warnings due to potential thyroid tumor risks, including cancer.
 They warn that people with a history of medullary thyroid carcinoma or multiple endocrine neoplasia syndrome Type 2 should not use these medications.

-Additional warnings include risks of pancreatitis, diabetic retinopathy, hypoglycemia, kidney injury, gallbladder disease, stomach paralysis, severe vomiting and mental health effects such as depression and suicidal ideation.
-If experiencing symptoms, seek medical attention promptly.
+Additional warnings include the risks of pancreatitis, diabetic retinopathy, hypoglycemia, kidney injury, gallbladder disease, stomach paralysis, severe vomiting and mental health effects such as depression and suicidal ideation.
+If you are experiencing symptoms, seek medical attention promptly.

 People have filed Ozempic lawsuits claiming the medication resulted in stomach paralysis or other severe side effects.